tburke9891/OktaVault/User  - Okta Sourced.md

 Created in Okta

-User activation
+## User activation
 they click email
 then they are ready

-whn account is activated, an email is sent to primoary or secondary email PENDING user action cannot be activated
+when account is activated, an email is sent to primoary or secondary email PENDING user action cannot be activated
 Locked out cannot be activated